USEPA/standardizedinventories/README.md

 ### GHGRP

 GHGRP data are sourced from EPA's [Envirofacts API](https://enviro.epa.gov/) For validation, the sum of facility releases by subpart are compared against reported U.S. totals by subpart and flow.
+The validation of some flows (HFC, HFE, and PFCs) are reported in carbon dioxide equivalents.
+Mixed reporting of these flows in the source data in units of mass or carbon dioxide equivalents results in validation issues.

 ### NEI